-2025 Section 179 Vehicle Deduction Summary at Jones Ford Casa Grande
+Section 179 Vehicle Deduction Summary At Jones Ford Casa Grande

-Claim your Section 179 deduction on eligible Ford, Ram, GMC, and Jeep vehicles when you expand your fleet at Jones Ford Casa Grande!
+Claim your tax write-off for a vehicle over 6,000 pounds with the Section 179 deduction on eligible Ford, Ram, GMC, and Jeep vehicles when you expand your fleet at Jones Ford Casa Grande!
 New and used models qualify, and this year's deduction amounts have increased to incredible new levels.
 See how your business could save thousands with a Section 179 tax break with our quick yet detailed guide below.

 Understanding the Section 179 Deduction

-- Who Section 179 Benefits: The Section 179 deduction helps small and midsize companies that spend less than $6.5 million per year on machinery and equipment.
+• Who Section 179 Benefits: The Section 179 deduction helps small and midsize companies that spend less than $6.5 million per year on commercial machinery and equipment.

-- Factors to Consider: Heavy-duty trucks and vans with GVWRs above 6,000 pounds qualify for a Section 179 vehicle deduction.
+• Factors To Consider: Heavy-duty trucks and vans with GVWRs above 6,000 pounds qualify for Section 179 vehicle deduction.
 Vehicles under this threshold may be eligible, but the amount is usually significantly less.
-Business purchases exceeding $6.5 million are not eligible, but may still qualify for bonus depreciation.
+Business purchases exceeding $6.5 million are not eligible but may still qualify for bonus depreciation.

 Rules & Updates to the Section 179 Deduction & Bonus Depreciation